Section214/franz-help-scout/README.md

  * Linux: `~/.config/Franz/Plugins`

 Once installed, you will have to restart Franz in order for it to detect the new plugin.

+## Disclaimer

+This plugin is in no way endorsed by or affiliated with Help Scout (though Help Scout is awesome).